kk4466345/courses/README.md

 # Current Semister courses

-iit courses
+iitk courses

-intthis branch i have all the course which is currently going on
+In this branch i have all the course which is currently going on

 #7th sem